 TV resolution is the number of pixels displayed on your TV that form the picture.
-It’s measured in width x height, and the more pixels a screen has, the more picture detail can be shown.
+Manufacturers present measurements as width x height, and the more pixels a screen has, the more detailed the picture.

-As well as the numbers, you’ll also see resolutions referred to by names such as High Definition, UHD and 4K.
-We explain all these and more below.
+As well as the numbers, you’ll also see resolutions referred to by names such as High Definition, UHD, 4K and 8K.
+We explain all of these and more below.

-High Definition TVs are clearer, sharper and more lifelike than Standard Definition models, thanks to their higher basic resolution of 1,280 x 720.
+High Definition TVs give you a clearer and sharper image than Standard Definition models, thanks to their higher basic resolution of 1,280 x 720.

 Some cheaper HD Ready TVs have a larger screen resolution of 1,024 x 768, but the screen is also a slightly different shape (or ‘aspect ratio’).
 These models aren’t fully compatible with Blu-ray discs and tend to be on the small side.